Swasth-Apps/healthcoach-help/src/pages/client/topics/creating-account.md

 ## How to create a new account?

-To create a new Health Coach account, you need to first signup using your name, email address, and a robust password.
-The password policy for setting up a Health Coach account is as follows-
+To create a new Health Coach account, you need to first register with your name, email address and password.
+The password policy for setting up a Health Coach account are as follows-

 * Password must be at least 8 characters
 * Password must contain an uppercase character